Gain insight into which channels drive the most visits, orders, and revenue.

 The Search channel represents organic traffic from Google and other search engines.

-Social represents traffic to your site from social media platforms like Facebook, Twitter, Pinterest, LinkedIn, Instagram, and YouTube.
+Social represents traffic to your site from social media platforms like Facebook, Pinterest, LinkedIn, Instagram, YouTube, and X, formerly known as Twitter.

 Tip: Squarespace has tools to help you drive traffic to your site from social media.
 Use built-in tools like pushing content, share buttons, and Pinterest save buttons to promote share content and products on social.

-On Website Business, Commerce Basic, and Commerce Advanced plans, the Paid search channel represents paid searches in Google and other search engines.
+On Commerce, Professional, and Premium plans, the Paid search channel represents paid searches in Google and other search engines.

-On Website Personal plans, traffic from paid searches is included in the Paid channel.
+On Personal plans, traffic from paid searches is included in the Paid channel.

-On Website Business, Commerce Basic, and Commerce Advanced plans, the Paid social channel represents paid advertisements on social media platforms like Facebook, Twitter, and Instagram.
+On Commerce, Professional, and Premium plans, the Paid social channel represents paid advertisements on social media platforms like Facebook, Instagram, and X.

 Referral represents websites and blogs that link to your content that don’t fit under other channels.